Graduate Student Manual

 2) The student’s doctoral research proposal must be completed and submitted to his or her advisory committee and the departmental Graduate Studies Committee.
 The doctoral proposal must also be presented in a formal departmental seminar.

-Graduate students are required to attend each departmental seminar.
-Topic and research seminars will be presented by students as assigned by the seminar chair.
+Plant Pathology M.S. and Ph.D. students are required to attend each departmental seminar, even if they are not registered for PATH 8150 in that semester.
 Students must be registered for Graduate Seminar (PATH 8150) during the semesters they present seminars.
 Specific procedures and guidelines for seminar can be obtained from the seminar chair.
 M.S.
+Students: One seminar (exit or thesis defense seminar) required.
+This seminar can be scheduled outside the regular seminar series if necessary but, if possible, should be presented on the same day as the final oral examination/defense.
+Ph.D.
 Students: Two seminars are required.
-The first will be on a topic related to plant pathology (but not related to the thesis research) and should be developed from an appropriate literature search.
-The second will be a presentation of the thesis.
-The seminar on the thesis can be scheduled outside the regular seminar series if necessary but, if possible, should be presented on the same day as the final oral examination/defense.
-Ph.D.
-Students: Three seminars are required.
-The first seminar should be a topic seminar or, if applicable, a seminar summarizing the student's M.S. research conducted at another institution.
-The second seminar will be a research proposal seminar, and the third will be part of the dissertation defense.
+The first seminar will be a research proposal seminar, and the second will be part of the dissertation defense.
 Procedures and Guidelines can be viewed here.

 Each student must complete GRSC 7770 (Graduate Teaching Seminar) prior to or concurrently with their first teaching assignment.
 Additional instruction-related courses required from international graduate students (those who had to submit TOEFL results to enter UGA) depend on their speaking score in the TOEFL iBT: